ipedro/Inspector/README.md

 ## Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swisft code and is integrated into the swift compiler.
+The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
 It is in early development, but Inspector does support its use on supported platforms.

 Once you have your Swift package set up, adding `Inspector` as a dependency is as easy as adding it to the dependencies value of your `Package.swift`.